posted byShotaro Nabeya29/06/2020

 Don’t try to pull them out or hold them.
 Feed them some treats to reassure they are safe where they are.

 You can play games, feed them their favorite doggy food, or even give them extra cuddle time.

-If you don’t have time, a great way to occupy your dog for a while is to stuff peanut butter or another yummy treat into a KONG toy and freezing it, your dog will be busy for a while!
+If you don’t have time, a great way to occupy your dog for a while is to stuff peanut butter or another yummy treat into a treat dispenser toy and freezing it, your dog will be busy for a while!